GreptimeTeam/docs/docs/user-guide/query-data/sql.md

 </Tabs>

+### Functions

+GreptimeDB offers an extensive suite of built-in functions and aggregation capabilities tailored to meet the demands of data analytics.
+Its features
+include:

+- A comprehensive set of functions inherited from Apache Datafusion query engine, featuring a selection of date/time functions that adhere to Postgres naming conventions and behaviour.
+- Logical data type operations for JSON, Geolocation, and other specialized data types.
+- Advanced full-text matching capabilities.

+See [Functions reference](/reference/sql/functions/overview.md) for more details.

 ## Order By

 The order of the returned data is not guaranteed.
 You need to use the `ORDER BY` clause to sort the returned data.